microsoft/python-etwtrace/README.md

 configured for Python as [python.wprp](https://github.com/microsoft/python-etwtrace/blob/main/src/python.wprp).
-We recommend downloading this file from here, or finding it in the `etwtrace` package's install directory by launching `python -m etwtrace --profile`.
+We recommend downloading this file from here, or finding it in the `etwtrace` package's install directory by running `python -m etwtrace --profile`.

 To record a Python trace: